jhausserlab/HiFiAlignmentTool/README.md

 3. Delete other channels
 4. Load the next image i and extract last channel used to align (delete other channels)
 5. Pad if needed
-6. Rescale if asked in command line (0.33 factor by default)
+6. Rescale if asked in command line
 7. Do image registration on dapi_ref and dapi_i using pystackreg library
 8. Transform the other channels of image i with the known transformation
-9. Remove the dapi channel (if not the reference image) if asked
-10. Save the registered images into the folder aligned.
+9. Save the registered images into the folder aligned.
-11. Restart from step 4. with the next image
+10. Restart from step 4. with the next image

+FINAL IMAGE
+1. Loads the first image into an array
+2. Loads the next image and removes dapi
+3. Repeat step 2 until the end
+4. Final image is saved in the main folder where you run the code.